Coaching for Leadership Development

 We leverage science to accelerate the pace of change.

-PCI’s Leadership Coaching Philosophy
+Our Coaching Philosophy

-Our approach is grounded in the science of personality and behavior change.
+Our approach to coaching for leadership development is grounded in the science of personality and behavior change.
 Business psychologists conduct a comprehensive psychometric assessment at the start of every engagement.
-This uncovers the client’s strengths and what may be holding them back.
+The assessment measures how the person is naturally wired.
+This helps the coach uncover the person’s strengths, motivations, and what may be holding them back.
 Our coaches use a combination of cognitive-behavioral, positive psychology (i.e., leveraging strengths), and solution-focused (i.e., constructing solutions to achieve specific outcomes) approaches.

 According to the International Coaching Federation, 86% of companies that measured the financial impact of leadership coaching experienced a Return on Investment.
 Some studies have shown over 700% ROI!
-Source Because there is so much evidence of its positive business impact, the majority of organizations around the world are using leadership coaching.
+Source Scholarly research also shows that a well designed coaching process leads to positive changes in leader effectiveness.

+Because there is so much evidence of its positive business impact, the majority of organizations around the world are using leadership coaching.
 In fact, a recent study showed that 72% of organizations offer coaching for leadership development.
 Another 23% would like to offer leadership coaching.
 The most common reasons for not doing it are lack of budget and difficulty showing ROI.
-Source To stay competitive, HR leaders must overcome these common roadblocks so they can gain buy-in for investing in leadership coaching.
+Source

-We help remove barriers in two ways.
+We help remove barriers to leadership coaching with:

 1. Budget-friendly Coaching Lite